Associate senior lectureships

 Background and objectives

 Solving future societal challenges requires both cutting-edge research results and a higher education of high quality.
-To achieve this, Swedish universities need to be able to strategically recruit relevant key competences.
-The Knowledge Foundation offers funding through the programme Associate senior lectureships in order to facilitate universities in recruiting promising young researchers and at the same time promote mobility of early-career researchers.
+To achieve this, Sweden’s universities need to be able to strategically recruit relevant key competences.
+The Knowledge Foundation therefore offers funding through the programme Associate senior lectureships to facilitate the long-term recruitment by universities of promising young researchers in subject areas relevant to the business sector.

 Project design